Magnetic mirror: Mirror ratios

 Magnetic mirrors themselves have a mirror ratio this is expressed mathematically as:

 At the same time, particles within the mirror have a pitch angle.
 This is the angle between the particles' velocity vector and the magnetic field vector.
 Surprisingly, the particles with the small pitch angle can escape the mirror.
 These particles are said to be in the loss cone.
 The reflected particles meet the following criteria:

-Where $v_\perp$ is the particle velocity perpendicular to the magnetic field and $v_\parallel$ is the particle speed.
+Where $v_\perp$ is the particle velocity perpendicular to the magnetic field and $v_\parallel$ is particle velocity parallel to the magnetic field.

 This result was surprising because it was expected that heavier and faster particles, or those with less electric charge, would be harder to reflect.
 It was also expected that a smaller magnetic field would reflect fewer particles.
 However, the gyroradius in those circumstances is also larger, so that the radial component of the magnetic field seen by the particle is also larger.
 It is true that the minimum volume and magnetic energy is larger for the case of fast particles and weak fields, but the mirror ratio required remains the same.